Dr Helena Bacon

 Helena was awarded a BA in Literature and Creative Writing at Manchester Metropolitan University before completing an MA in Modern Culture at University College London and a PhD in Creative and Critical Writing at the University of East Anglia.
 Her specialisms include gothic and horror fiction and film, contemporary fiction and television, modern retellings of myth, nuclear cultures and energy humanities.

 She has published work in HARTS & MindsOtherness: Essays and StudiesGreen LettersGramaryeGothic Studies and Horror Studies and has more work forthcoming in other key texts in her fields.
-She is currently writing her first monograph, Nuclear Gothic: Textual and Cultural Fusions, to be published by Anthem Press in 2025.
+She is currently writing her first monograph, Nuclear Gothic: Textual and Cultural Fusions, to be published by Anthem Press in 2026.

 Helena has presented at national and international academic conferences including those hosted by the International Gothic Association, the British Society for Literature and Science, and the Institute of Gender Studies at the University of Chester.
 In summer 2021 she co-ran an online conference at the University of East Anglia focused on re-imagining the Western and Post-War America.
-Two edited collections (European Journal of American Culture and Comparative American Studies) on the Western genre are forthcoming in 2023 as a result of this event.
+Two edited collections (European Journal of American Culture and Comparative American Studies) on the Western genre were published in 2023 as a result of this event.

 Helena is a member of the International Gothic Association, has also appeared on both the Hallowed Histories and The Constant Reader podcasts and has done extensive Outreach work across East Anglia, working with multiple local schools to introduce pupils to various humanities subjects and the university experience itself.